 Now let’s switch to 4H:

-Here you can easily spot the first inner reaccumulation range:
+Here you can easily spot the first micro reaccumulation range:

 - Market reaches a resistance, tests it several times.
 In this case there were some long-term Fibonacci retracement lines.